 = 32.174049 ft-lb/S2

 The Janka Hardness Test is a great hardness benchmark for flooring for both residential and commercial structures.
-It’s important to keep in mind, however, all wood, regardless of hardness, will wear, tear, and dent over time with enough consistent impact.
+However, it’s important to keep in mind that all wood, regardless of hardness, will wear, tear, and dent over time with enough consistent impact.